d12frosted/elpa-mirror/stable-melpa/bash-completion-readme.txt

 to your initialisation file.

+You can also use bash completion as an additional completion function in any buffer that contains bash commands.
+To do that, add `bash-completion-capf-nonexclusive' to the buffer-local `completion-at-point-functions'.
+For example, you can setup bash completion in `eshell-mode' by invoking

+(add-hook 'eshell-mode-hook
+          (lambda ()
+            (add-hook 'completion-at-point-functions
+                      'bash-completion-capf-nonexclusive nil t)))

 The completion will be aware of bash builtins, alii and functions.
 It does file expansion does file expansion inside of colon-separated variables and after redirections (> or <), and